Ambush marketing: The "credit card wars"

 Amex's campaigns resulted in retaliatory advertising from Visa; in a continuation of an ongoing campaign promoting its exclusivity at certain venues and events, Visa ran advertising promoting that it was the only credit card accepted at Olympic venues and for purchasing tickets.
 Amex in turn felt that Visa's advertisements were misleading, citing viewers who interpreted the ads as to believe that no other credit cards were accepted anywhere in the host city during the Olympics (such as at shops and restaurants), rather than applying only for Olympic ticket sales and at venues.
 Prior to the 1992 Winter Olympics and Summer Olympics, American Express aired advertisements acknowledging these facts, explained with the slogan "You'll need a passport, but you don't need a Visa."
 Prior to the 1992 Summer Olympics, the company also promoted a partnership with Iberia and Turespaña that made American Express "the official credit card of tourism in Spain"—a campaign which factored the Olympics, as well as Seville Expo '92.
-The IOC negotiated a truce between Amex and Visa to tone down their advertisements, but encouraged Visa once Amex returned to its ambush marketing in 1994, and Amex finally conceded defeat by 1996.
+The IOC negotiated a truce between Amex and Visa to tone down their advertisements, but encouraged Visa once Amex returned to its ambush marketing in 1994.

+As a result of Amex's continued ambush, Visa did not yet renew its sponsorship deal for the 1996 Summer Olympics.
+In the lead up to those Games, IOC vice president Dick Pound then met Amex CEO James Robinson in Atlanta.
+Pound had threatened to invite the U.S. women's gymnastics team to a press conference where they would denounce Amex saying "We don’t understand why American Express is pretending it’s helping us; it’s not helping us, it’s hurting us.
+‘I’m not going to do business with a company that has morals like that.’
+SNIP.’” as they would proceed to cut Amex credit cards into pieces.
+AMEX's Robinson complied and agreed not to mount an ambush campaign at these Games.
+Michael Lynch, who was in charge of Visa’s Olympic marketing efforts in Atlanta, noted “There was a list of competitors that we had, and letters would go out to the CEOs and the CMOs in advance of the Games basically saying, ‘Stand down, please don’t undermine the efforts of the Olympic movement.
+That all came from Dick’s vision.
+Those that were in the family, Dick looked after those organizations.
+And by doing so, it only increased the value of the Olympic property.
+It allowed them to charge more money for the assets we received, and the value was more Games-in and Games-out.”